whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

 ### Giving Feedback

-(feedback from me)
+Personal Scores:

+2: Student earned one score below "3" on the assessment

+I got a two on workflow, but I've set goals to improve my workflow and mechanics.

+3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

+One area that I wanted to focus on was testing.
+For JungleBeats, most of the notes were centered around my poorly labeled tests.
+The next project I scored a 4 on testing.
+I think this shows an accurate upward slope.

+3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+One of my partners provided feedback that I believe represents my ability to work as a team on a project.

+3:Student participates in required activities and does at least one or two above-and-beyond supports of the community.

+I was consistant with my duties as a turing student, but I also helped Sonia with cleaning out the fridge, and I did one-on-one meetings with other 1605 students to help on iterartions of projects I had already completed.

+3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

+Halfway through headcount I recieved feedback that I was taking too much control over the project.
+I believe that since that feedback was given, I let go of some of my control freak tendencies.
+I also provided feedback for my last partners portfolio.

 ### Being a Community Member

-"Nicole is a fantastic person to have in Turing.
+"Nicole is a great person to have in Turing.
 She was always willing to help when I had questions and made sure that I understood what was going on before she left.
 She understands what is going on and is able to effectively to communicate her ideas whenever she is asked.
 I think that Nicole is a good addition to Turing and will progress nicely though the remaining mods." -Ben Pepper

 Feedback from Chris - HTTP-YYKM: